-The close: TSX rises for seventh straight day, sets record high
+The close: TSX adds to winning streak, sets record high

-Canada’s benchmark stock index rose for the seventh straight day on Wednesday to set a fresh record high, led by gains for its financial services group after strong economic data from both Canada and the United States boosted bond yields.
+Canada’s benchmark stock index rose for the seventh straight day on Wednesday to a record high close, led by gains for its financial services group after strong economic data from both Canada and the United States.

 Wall Street rises further into uncharted territory